Justin01Wu/WebApp/jersey2/Api_tips.md

  	+ So we need to test if JSON structure is silently changed or not, which is most dangerous thing on Jackson.
 	+ so please try your best to write a unit test to avoid accidental refactoring,
 	+ sample: AuthorizeDTOtest or ContractPricingresultDTOTest or UserExtTest in jesery2
-1. We use dJackson ObjectMapper to verify if Java class structure is aligned with a JSON structure:
+1. We used Jackson ObjectMapper to verify if Java class structure aligned with a JSON structure:
 ```java
     ObjectMapper mapper = new ObjectMapper();
     String origJsonDataFile = UserExtTest.class.getSimpleName() + ".json";